Beverly Pack 25-1: Defending the Den

 |0

-This work, Beverly Pack 25-1: Defending the Den [Image 3 of 3], by SrA Maria Umanzor Guzman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Beverly Pack 25-1: Defending the Den, by SrA James Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.